mpeeples2008/ArchNetSci/_book/index.md

 #> [1] 3.14
 ```

-We can also use R to generate random numbers under a given probability distribution which is often quite useful.
+We can use R to generate random numbers under a given probability distribution which is often quite useful.
 For example, we use the `rnorm()` function below to create a set of random number drawn from a normal distribution with the parameters provided.

 ```r